 To do a squat, start with your feet slightly wider than hip-width apart.
 Keep your chest up, engage your abdominals, and shift your weight onto your heels as you push your hips back into a sitting position.
 Lower your hips until your thighs are almost parallel to the floor.
 Pause with your knees over, but not beyond your toes, before pushing back up to your starting position.

 20 Sit-Ups in 1 Minute

-Sit-ups are a multi-muscle exercise that works the abdominals, lower back, and neck.
-Since it strengthens your core muscles, it can even improve your posture in the long run.
+Sit-ups are multi-muscle fitness exercises that work the abdominals, lower back, and neck.
+Since they strengthen your core muscles, when done right, they can even improve your posture in the long run.
 To perform a proper sit-up, lie down on your back.
 If the floor is too hard and you don’t have a yoga mat, you can use a blanket or comforter!

 Bend your legs and place your feet firmly on the ground to stabilize your lower body.
 Cross your hands against your chest or place them behind your ears without pulling your neck.
 Curl your upper body up towards your knees and exhale as you lift.
 Slowly lower yourself—returning to your starting point.

 After your last sit-up, take a few seconds to breathe before moving on to your cool-down stretch.
 This is just as important as your warm-up stretches because cooling down allows your heart rate to normalize and your breathing to slow down.
 Cool-down stretches can also help prevent muscle cramping and stiffness.

 When cooling down, you can do yoga poses like a downward dog and a cat-cow.
 If you’re not familiar with these, you can simply sit down with your legs stretched out and reach for your toes.
 End your workout session by reaching up to the sky to stretch out your torso and arms.